Actusnews Wire - French company specializing in the dissemination of regulated information

-London , 19 April 2023 – Invibes Advertising, an advanced technology company specialising in digital advertising, today announces its financial agenda for 2023/2024:
+London , 26 April 2023 – Invibes Advertising (Invibes), an advanced technology company specialising in digital advertising, announces its revenues for the first quarter of 2023.

+At close of the 1st quarter of 2023, Invibes recorded a turnover of 5.4 M€, down by -6%, compared to the outstanding benchmark set in the 1st quarter of 2022 which had recorded a turnover growth of +67%.

+The quarter was mainly affected by France and Italy whom are in recovery following the sharp slowdown in the digital advertising sector recorded across Europe in the second half of 2022.
+In parallel, both the United Kingdom and Germany have subsequently recovered and posted strong performances this quarter with double-digit growth, primarily driven by the strong bounce-back of digital advertising in these countries over the period.

 About Invibes Advertising